 You can never afford to settle for anything less than the words of the Bible, but extreme as it may seem, your soul needs more than words, more than facts, more than studies and new head knowledge.
 You need the Word himself.
 Your soul needs Jesus to survive.
 And for now, the devotional imbibing of the Scriptures is an essential way to find him.

-This post was adapted from How to Stay Christian in Seminary by David Mathis and Jonathan Parnell.
+This article was adapted from How to Stay Christian in Seminary by David Mathis and Jonathan Parnell.